misiektoja/spotify_monitor/docs/troubleshooting.md

 Timing values must be finite and within the documented range.
 Normal startup checks effective timing settings before monitoring.
 A configuration syntax error reports its file, line number and parser message without echoing source text that may contain credentials.

 Unusable scrobble-health timestamps reset to zero with a warning naming each field.
 Other valid fields remain available.

+Malformed path settings and color-theme values are reported by Doctor with the setting name.
+Invalid color values are ignored while rendering help so you can still find the configuration commands.